Paul Pogba: Is he worth $120 million?

 - He has also been strong in the air, winning 41 aerial challenges -- the same number as Manchester United defenders Chris Smalling (18), Eric Bailly (8), Daley Blind (15) combined.

 - The Frenchman has the best overall Performance Score (258) of all the twenty summer signings included in CNN Money's 'Return on Investment' interactive.
-He may be the world's most expensive player -- placing him 17th in the ROI rankings with a 0.89 rating.
+However, he may be the world's most expensive player, but so far he's only placed 17th in the ROI rankings with a 0.89 rating.